 At every college we had visited, admission officers had reinforced the fact that they wanted to see well-rounded kids challenge themselves.
 I translated that to taking every AP class in school and pursuing extra-curricular activities to perfection, whether they enjoyed it or not.

 So, I was disappointed when my daughter did not add as many AP classes to her schedule as some of her peers in junior year and was anxious when she gave up playing the piano and violin before senior year.
 I fretted about how this would reflect on her resume.

 I pushed my daughter to do what I deemed right, but she pushed back.
 “I’ll do it my way” — she asserted, and I had no choice but to step aside and let her.

 She was academically sound but in a high-performing school, she was just one amongst many.
-She enjoyed learning foreign languages, cooked and made jewelry in her spare time.
+She enjoyed learning foreign languages, cooking, and making jewelry in her spare time.
 She is a very good kid, but I wasn’t sure if that was enough.
 With no app innovations, sports trophies, debate certificates, or theatre achievements to her credit, how would her resume stand out?

 When we gave her the space to make her own choices in high school, she learned to set her own goals and take responsibility for them.

 She faltered along the way but learned from her mistakes and was able to make better choices in college, be it selecting courses or choosing her tribe of friends.
 She pursued subjects and interests she knew she was good at and enjoyed, which in turn fueled her to stay focused and motivated.